Cricket in New Zealand: Cricket after World War II

-1970–71 to 2000
+1970–1971 to 2000

-In 1973 Richard Hadlee debuted and the rate at which NZ won Tests picked up dramatically.
-Hadlee was one of the best pace bowlers of his generation and played 86 Tests for NZ before he retired in 1990.
-Of the 86 Tests that Hadlee played in New Zealand won 22 and lost 28.
-In 1977/78 NZ won its first Test against England, at the 48th attempt.
+The 1973 Richard Hadlee debut marked a turning point in New Zealand's Test record.
+Hadlee was recognised as one of the best pace bowlers of his generation and played 86 Tests for New Zealand before he retired in 1990.
+Of the 86 Tests that Hadlee played in New Zealand, he won 22 and lost 28.
+In 1977–78 New Zealand won its first Test against England, at the 48th attempt.
 Hadlee took 10 wickets in the match.

-During the 1980s NZ also had the services of one of its best ever batsman, Martin Crowe and a number of good players such as John Wright, Bruce Edgar, John F. Reid, Andrew Jones, Geoff Howarth, Jeremy Coney, Ian Smith, John Bracewell, Lance Cairns, Stephen Boock, and Ewen Chatfield, who were capable of playing the occasional match winning performance and consistently making a valuable contribution to a Test match.
+During the 1980s New Zealand also had the services of one of its batsmen, Martin Crowe and a number of players such as John Wright, Bruce Edgar, John F. Reid, Andrew Jones, Geoff Howarth, Jeremy Coney, Ian Smith, John Bracewell, Lance Cairns, Stephen Boock, and Ewen Chatfield, who were capable of playing the occasional match winning performance and consistently making a contribution to a Test match.

-The best example of NZ's two star players (R. Hadlee and M. Crowe) putting in match winning performances and other players making good contributions is NZ v Australia, 1985 at Brisbane.
+The best example of New Zealand's two star players (R. Hadlee and M. Crowe) putting in match winning performances and other players making good contributions is New Zealand vs. Australia, 1985 at Brisbane.
 In Australia's first innings Hadlee took 9–52.
-In NZ's only innings, M Crowe scored 188 and John F. Reid 108.
+In New Zealand's only innings, M Crowe scored 188 and John F. Reid 108.
 Edgar, Wright, Coney, Jeff Crowe, V. Brown, and Hadlee scored between 17 and 54*.
 In Australia's second innings, Hadlee took 6–71 and Chatfield 3–75.
-NZ won by an innings and 41 runs.
+New Zealand won by an innings and 41 runs.

-One-day cricket also gave NZ a chance to compete more regularly than Test cricket with the better sides in world cricket.
+One-day cricket also gave New Zealand a chance to compete more regularly than Test cricket with the sides in world cricket.
 In one-day cricket a batsman doesn't need to score centuries to win games for his side and bowlers don't need to bowl the opposition out.
-One-day games can be won by one batsman getting a 50, a few others getting 30s, bowlers bowling economically and everyone fielding well.
-These were requirements New Zealand players could consistently meet and thus developed a good one-day record against all sides.
+One-day games can be won by one batsman getting a 50, a few others getting 30s, bowlers bowling economically and everyone fielding.
+These were requirements New Zealand players could consistently meet and thus developed an appropriate one-day record against all sides.

-Perhaps New Zealand's most famous one-day match was the infamous "Under arm" match against Australia at the MCG in 1981.
+Perhaps New Zealand's most famous one-day match was the controversial "Under arm" match against Australia at the MCG in 1981.
 Requiring six runs to tie the match off the final ball, Australian captain Greg Chappell instructed his brother Trevor to "bowl" the ball underarm along the wicket to prevent the New Zealand batsman from hitting a six.
-The Australian umpires ruled the move as legal even though to this day many believe it was one of the most unsporting decisions made in cricket.
+The Australian umpires ruled the move as legal, remaining to this day one of cricket's most controversial calls.

-When New Zealand next played in the tri-series in Australia in 1983, Lance Cairns became a cult hero for his one-day batting.
-In one match against Australia, he hit six sixes at the MCG, one of the world's largest grounds.
-Few fans remember that NZ lost this game by 149 runs.
-However, Lance's greatest contribution to NZ cricket was his son Chris Cairns.
+When New Zealand next played in the tri-series in Australia in 1983, Lance Cairns became a crowd favourite for his one-day batting.
+In one match against Australia, he hit six sixes at the MCG, one of the world's largest grounds, though New Zealand lost this game by 149 runs.